-I stopped at Salt & Vine for the first time on my last trip, and fell in love.
+I stopped at Salt & Vine for the first time on my last trip and fell in love.
 They have a stunning selection of cheese and wine, and you pick a combo to pair.
-(So you choose 3, 5, or 7 cheeses and a wine to match.)
+(So you choose 3, 5, or 7 kinds of cheese and a wine to match.)
 Rockfish Grill & Anacortes Brewing also serves food, but it’s the primary tasting room for Anacortes Brewing Company for your craft beer travelers out there.
 Lastly, the Majestic Rooftop Bar isn’t open year-round, but it’s a fantastic spot to watch the sunset with a fancy cocktail.
 (Note: I have never been to the Majestic Rooftop Bar because it hasn’t worked out or been open when I have visited.
 I’ve heard great things!)

 Where to Stay in Anacortes